 We are a firm committed to helping clients reach an end to their cases.
 Whether you are involved in a personal injury case, business law matter, employment law dispute or another issue involving litigation, our Seattle/Tacoma area firm can assist you in finding a solution to the situation.

-Alternative Dispute Resolution (ADR) in Seattle
+What Is Alternative Dispute Resolution (ADR)?

-Alternative Dispute Resolution, or ADR, has come to encompass a broad class of methods for resolving disputes outside of the courtroom – the traditional arbiter of disputes.
+Alternative dispute resolution, or ADR, has come to encompass a broad class of methods for resolving disputes outside of the courtroom – the traditional arbiter of disputes.
 Aimed at saving time, money and the underlying relationship between the parties, ADR can be a valuable surrogate to filing suit.
-The most well known forms of ADR include negotiation, mediation and arbitration.
+The most well-known forms of ADR include negotiation, mediation and arbitration.
 It is important to note as well that, with the legal and public communities’ acceptance of ADR, these extrajudicial “alternative” methods are also finding their way INTO the courtroom.

-Mediation is a method for extrajudicial dispute resolution which utilizes a neutral third party (the mediator) to help facilitate settlement or compromise.
+- Mediation: This is a method for extrajudicial dispute resolution which utilizes a neutral third party (the mediator) to help facilitate settlement or compromise.
 The structure or format for the mediation is largely left to the parties.
 If the parties agree to the mediator’s recommendations, they may sign a settlement agreement to that effect, which can then be enforced as a contract.
-While mediation can benefit the parties (by keeping costs down, speeding up the resolution process and by permitting the parties to continue their relationship), its major drawback is the lack of finality.
+While mediation can benefit the parties (by keeping costs down, speeding up the resolution process and permitting the parties to continue their relationship), its major drawback is the lack of finality.
 If one party disagrees with the mediator’s decision, the mediation may simply fail.